An SDSS-V 3D Tomographic Na I Map of the ISM: An Initial Study Towards the Smith Cloud: Results

 \subsection{Derived Properties vs. Distance}

-We now examine how Na\,I equivalent widths and dust extinction vary with distance in $10^\circ$ slices of Galactic latitude, grouping stars in distance bins of [0, 1, 2, 3, 4, 6.5, 9, 11.5, 14] kpc.
+We now examine how Na\,I and Ca\,II equivalent widths and dust extinction vary with distance in $10^\circ$ slices of Galactic latitude, grouping stars in distance bins of [0, 1, 2, 3, 4, 6.5, 9, 11.5, 14] kpc.
 As shown in Fig.~\ref{fig:latitudes}, Na\,I rises sharply within the first few kiloparsecs for low-$|b|$ sightlines, reflecting the dense cold gas in the Galactic plane.
-Because Na\,I predominantly traces cold, neutral gas with $T \lesssim 10^{3}$\,K \citep{Crawford+1992,Welty+1996,Puspitarini+2012}, this rapid increase at low $|b|$ is expected where sightlines intersect the coldest ISM phases, consistent with the strong galactic latitude dependence of Na\,I absorption \citet{Murga+2015}.
+Because Na\,I predominantly traces cold, neutral gas with $T \lesssim 10^{3}$\,K \citep{Crawford+1992,Welty+1996,Puspitarini+2012}, this rapid increase at low $|b|$ is expected where sightlines intersect the coldest ISM phases, consistent with the strong galactic latitude dependence of Na\,I absorption \citep{Murga+2015}.
 In higher-latitude bins, Na\,I levels off beyond 4~kpc at EW values of $\sim$0.4\,\AA\ as sightlines exit the midplane.
 Low-latitude bins, in contrast, continue a gradual increase beyond 4~kpc and eventually reach EW values of 0.8 to 1.0\,\AA.
 Dust extinction, A$_{V}$, increases steeply at low-$|b|$ and low distance but increases more gradually at higher $|b|$.
 These distance- and latitude-dependent profiles trace the ISM’s stratified structure, capturing the concentration of cold gas and dust in the midplane.

-Applying this framework to the Smith Cloud region, stars within $10^\circ$ of its approximate center at $(\ell,b)=(43^\circ,-18^\circ)$ are compared to a same-latitude control bin ($-20^\circ<b<-10^\circ$) in Figure~\ref{fig:sc_control}.
-The control sample includes 22599 stellar sightlines within $-20^\circ<b<-10^\circ$ and from all galactic longitudes.
-This comparison shows a pronounced Na\,I excess beyond 1~kpc in the Smith Cloud sightlines (191 m\AA, 7.02$\sigma$), which further widens at increasing distance (220 m\AA, 4.50$\sigma$ between 4-6.5~kpc).
+Applying this framework to the SC region, we compare the previously defined SC sample, consisting of 594 stellar sightlines lying on or near regions of strong H\,I emission, to a same-latitude control bin ($-31^\circ<b<-11^\circ$) in Figure~\ref{fig:sc_control}.
+The control sample includes 24,491 stellar sightlines spanning $-31^\circ<b<-11^\circ$ and all Galactic longitudes.
+This comparison reveals a pronounced Na\,I excess beyond 1~kpc in the Smith Cloud sightlines (220~m\AA, 4.80$\sigma$), which increases further at larger distances (310~m\AA, 4.30$\sigma$ between 4 and 6.5~kpc).